tyrelh/starter-snake-deno/README.md

 You can also add tests for any other functions you create along the way.

 In *root_test.ts* the test simply verifying that the response contains the expected fields.
 It is not testing the content of those fields.

+## Contributing
+If you have any questions or suggestions feel free to open an Issue or PR on this repo.

+You can find other ways to get in touch with me on my [site](https://tyrelh.github.io).